Fairness and Bias in Multimodal AI: A Survey: Discussion

-\acrfull{eats} have been used in several studies \cite{caliskan2017semantics,kurpicz2020cultural,wolfe2023contrastive}, starting with the introduction of \acrfull{weat} by \citet{caliskan2017semantics} and improvements in \acrfull{seat} \cite{may-etal-2019-measuring} and \acrfull{ripa} \cite{ethayarajh-etal-2019-understanding}.
-Despite its widespread use, \acrshort{weat} has the disadvantage that it may systematically overestimate the bias in a model.
 Another embedding evaluation method is cosine similarity.
 It was used for zero-shot classification by \citet{radford2021learning}.
 It may also be used to audit fairness and bias by evaluating the similarity in image and text embeddings \cite{wolfe2023contrastive}.
 The visual tool, \acrfull{grad}, generates a saliency map, which shows the most relevant regions of an image for given attributes \cite{8237336,wolfe2023contrastive}.
-In an evaluation carried out by \citet{wolfe2023contrastive}, they discovered that the computed average saliency maps included only face regions for non-objectified images but both face and chest regions for objectified images, in a possible indication of sexual objectification bias. \acrfull{nsfw} detector uses a tag alongside each image for filtering undesirable content \cite{schuhmann2021laion,birhane2024into}
+In an evaluation carried out by \citet{wolfe2023contrastive}, they discovered that the computed average saliency maps included only face regions for non-objectified images but both face and chest regions for objectified images, in a possible indication of sexual objectification bias.
+The tool \acrfull{nsfw} detector uses a tag alongside each image for filtering undesirable content \cite{schuhmann2021laion,birhane2024into}

 A recent metric introduced by \citet{ALKHALED2023100030} is \textit{bipol}.
 It uses a two-step procedure in estimating bias in data \cite{adewumi-etal-2023-bipol,pagliai2024data}.
 Bipol has the weakness that if the bias classifier is not accurate enough, false positives will weaken the evaluation score.
-Another measure is \acrfull{auc}, as used by \citet{meng2022interpretability} in the investigation of algorithmic fairness of mortality prediction, where they noted that \acrfull{ml} methods obtain lower scores, usually, when it involves groups with higher mortality rates. \citet{teo2024measuring} proposed \acrfull{cleam}, a framework for better performance in bias estimation, while \citet{booth2021bias} measured gender bias using accuracy of Spearman rank-based correlation ($\rho$).
+Another measure is \acrfull{auc}, as used by \citet{meng2022interpretability} in the investigation of algorithmic fairness of mortality prediction, where they noted that \acrshort{ml} methods obtain lower scores, usually, when it involves groups with higher mortality rates. \citet{teo2024measuring} proposed \acrfull{cleam}, a framework for better performance in bias estimation, while \citet{booth2021bias} measured gender bias using accuracy of Spearman rank-based correlation ($\rho$).
 Furthermore, \citet{nozza2021honest} introduced the score “\textit{HONEST}”, which was tested with respect to gender bias in text generation in 6 languages: Italian, French, Portuguese, Romanian, Spanish and English.
 It measures the probability that a language model will output hurtful text given a certain template and lexicon.

-\subsection{Datasets for Bias Evaluation}
+\paragraph{Datasets for Bias Evaluation}